jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

    ```

   > [!NOTE]
-  > If we wanted to implement either the Amsterdam or Rome or Rome to Amsterdam SRv6 service for global table traffic as an SRv6-TE steering policy on our xrd routers we would create a policy like the below example, which is very similar to the work we did in Lab 3 for L3VPN prefixes.
+  > If we wanted to implement either the Amsterdam to Rome or Rome to Amsterdam SRv6 service for global table traffic as an SRv6-TE steering policy on our xrd routers we would create a policy like the below example, which is very similar to the work we did in Lab 3 for L3VPN prefixes.

   On router **xrd07** we need to add in config to advertise the global prefix with the bulk transfer community.
      ```